Fabbernat/WiC_decision_maker_model/manual.md

 Does the word "purchase" mean the same in sentence "They closed the purchase with a handshake ." as in sentence"They offer a free hamburger with the purchase of a drink ."?
 Does the word "software" mean the same in sentence "The market for software is expected to expand ." as in sentence"Did you test the software package to ensure completeness ?"?
 ```
-Ask him a reversed question:
+Ask the model a reversed question:
 `
 Does the word "defeat" mean the same in sentence "The army 's only defeat ." as in sentence"It was a narrow defeat ."?